 The thermostat regulates the temperature in the interior of a refrigerator, engaging a new cooling period as it is needed.

 The thermostat inside of a refrigerator is prone to malfunction.
-Troubleshoot and hire a repairman in CITY for repair right after a problem occurs.
+Troubleshoot and hire a repairman in Alabama for repair right after a problem occurs.

 How Does Refrigeration Work?